 Banks and other financial institutions

 Government officials remain silent on cryptocurrency mining.
-In addition, despite public discussions on cryptocurrency mining, the Inter-ministerial Committee Report and the Cryptocurrency Bill 2019 explicitly prohibit cryptocurrency mining.
+In addition, despite public discussions on cryptocurrency mining, the Inter-ministerial Committee Report and the Cryptocurrency Bill 2019 had explicitly prohibited cryptocurrency mining.
+To the extent the Cryptocurrency Bill 2021 is in line with the Cryptocurrency Bill 2019, it would also prohibit the mining of cryptocurrency.

 Cryptocurrency mining licences